amomen9/PostgreSQL/pgpool/Part V pgpool command, pcp, pgpool admin commands.md

-These are the shell pcp commands and their brief explainations.
+These are the shell pcp commands and their brief explanations.
 We already know some info like authentication about them from the previous sections:

 **Reference:**